Judge Judy: Nielsen ratings by seasons for series original run (1996–2021)

-For its 21st season (2016–17), Judge Judy trounced all of its competitors in daytime and all of syndication.
-The court show scored a 6.8 household rating for its 21st season.
+For its 21st season (2016–17), Judge Judy scored a 6.8 household rating for its 21st season.
 For the 22nd season (2017–18), Judy attained a 6.9 live plus same day household average, well ahead of anything else in syndication.
 It marked the show's 5th straight year as the leader in all of syndication ratings and the 9th straight year as the leader in first-run syndication ratings.

 For the 23rd season (2018–19), it was reported by Nielsen that Judy topped first-run syndication ratings for the 10th straight year with 6.8 household rating.
 According to Nielsen's ratings, the court show finished out its penultimate season (2019–20) at the top of first-run syndication for an 11th straight year, Judy taking home a 6.2 household rating.
 The program's closest competitors were Family Feud at 6.1, Jeopardy! at 6.0, and Wheel of Fortune at 5.8.
-Going out on top for its 25th anniversary, Judge Judy boasted its 12th year as top Nielsen rated program in first-run syndication, ending its run with an estimated 7.8 million viewers for that final season (2020–21).
+Going out on top for its 25th anniversary, Judge Judy had its 12th year as top Nielsen rated program in first-run syndication, ending its run with an estimated 7.8 million viewers for that final season (2020–21).
 Judge Judy also lasted its entire 25 year first-run as the highest Nielsen rated court show, outperforming all other courtroom series broadcasts and by vast margins.